Make-School-Courses/MOB-1.1-Introduction-to-Swift/Lessons/13-Closures/README.md

 **The package gets passed around by the delivery truck** - code being passed around

-**My friend opens the package and uses it** - Executing the block of code.
+**the package being opened and used** - Executing the block of code.

 <!-- > -->